Climate Emergency Action Framework

-We've heard calls from our residents, businesses, and citizen groups that Council need to take stronger action on climate change, and we've begun developing a Climate Emergency Action Framework.
+We've heard calls from our residents, businesses, and citizen groups that Council need to take stronger action on climate change, so we've adopted a Climate Emergency Action Framework.

 The vision at the heart of our Climate Emergency Action Framework is a thriving, vibrant and strong Kāpiti that has reduced its carbon footprint significantly, transitioned to a low-carbon future, and prepared for challenges and opportunities that come from responding to the climate crisis.